knotfield/rolex/README.md

 10:54:04.303 [info] == Migrated 20240902155226 in 0.0s
 ```

-Configure Rolex so it knows which Ecto repo to work with and whether your app uses binary IDs.
+Configure Rolex so it knows which Ecto repo to work with and whether your app uses binary IDs:

 ```elixir
 # config.exs